The Church (band): 2000–2007: After Everything Now This, Forget Yourself, Uninvited, Like the Clouds

 Their prolific output continued into 2004 with the release of three ancillary albums.
-Under the guidance of manager Kevin Lane Keller - an American fan and marketing professor who had been working with the band since 2001 - the Church began capitalizing on the advantages offered by the internet and the independent music industry.
+Under the guidance of manager Kevin Lane Keller—an American fan and marketing professor who had been working with the band since 2001—the Church began capitalizing on the advantages offered by the internet and the independent music industry.
 First, in August, came the entirely improvised album Jammed, containing just two long tracks and available exclusively from the band's website.
 Next, in October, came their third outtakes album, Beside Yourself, covering the Forget Yourself sessions.
 Finally, only six weeks later, came El Momento Descuidado, in which the band presented old and new material in an acoustic setting, for the Liberation Blue label.
 The title was a rough tongue-in-cheek translation of "The Unguarded Moment", a version of which was included.
 A short acoustic tour followed in late 2004, which initiated a new practice amongst the band members: that of swapping instruments on stage.
 The album was eventually nominated in 2005 for "Best Adult Contemporary Album" at the Australian ARIA Music Awards, although it did not win.

-In 2005, The Church returned to full electric mode and began work on new material once again.
+In 2005, the Church returned to full electric mode and began work on new material once again.
 The first release from these sessions was the outtakes album Back with Two Beasts, released via their website as a teaser for the main album which would follow a few months later.
 Back with Two Beasts has over time come to have a "main" album life of its own, with tracks being featured on Apple music and the like, being seen by many fans as the band at its fluid and fresh artistic best.
-Uninvited, Like the Clouds, their 20th studio album, was released to rapturous reviews in April 2006 and was followed once again by extensive touring in Europe, the U.S., and Australia.
+Uninvited, Like the Clouds, their 20th studio album, was released to critical acclaim in April 2006.
 Just before its release, in March, they performed "Under the Milky Way" with the Melbourne Symphony Orchestra as part of the 2006 Commonwealth Games opening ceremony.

-In February 2007 came El Momento Siguiente, a second album of acoustic re-interpretations of earlier songs plus several new compositions and a cover version of the Triffids classic "Wide Open Road".
+In February 2007 came El Momento Siguiente, a second album of acoustic re-interpretations of earlier songs plus several new compositions and a cover version of the Triffids song "Wide Open Road".
 Later that year, the band toured Australia with the Pretenders, and EMI released the double-CD collection Deep in the Shallows – The Classic Singles Collection.